Deep Fork River: Course and characteristics

 The Deep Fork begins in and around northern Oklahoma City and flows eastward through Oklahoma County where five miles of the river is impounded by Arcadia Lake.
 Below the lake the river crosses into Lincoln County, winds back and forth across the Creek–Okfuskee county lines, crosses into Okmulgee County, meanders through the 9600 acre Deep Fork National Wildlife Refuge near the city of Okmulgee, and empties into Eufaula Lake near the Okmulgee–McIntosh County line.
 Communities along the waterway include Arcadia, Luther, Wellston, Warwick, Sparks, and Welty.

 The Deep Fork has a total length of 370 km and has a long narrow drainage basin averaging 40 km in width.
 The Deep Fork flows through a region of red sandstone hills and red soils and the river is of the same color.
 The river is channelized in its upper course.
 The Deep Fork runs in a narrow channel, about 100 ft wide at normal flow, frequently obstructed by fallen trees, and often enclosed by steep red clay banks as high as 100 ft.
 The river is prone to flooding, especially in its lower course where it is bordered by an extensive area of wetlands, temporary and oxbow lakes, and a deciduous bottom land forest, some of which is included in the Deep Fork NWR.
 The upper courses of the river are usually bordered by a narrow band of forest.

 The Deep Fork is popular for fishing, especially for large flathead catfish.
 Water quality is considered fair in most of the river.
 Kayaking and canoeing are also popular.
 The National Wildlife Refuge has walking trails and blinds for wildlife observation and features a large number of waterfowl and other birds, both migratory and permanent.

 Tributaries

 Spring Creek is a Deep Fork tributary that begins south of downtown Edmond, Oklahoma, just south of Edmond Memorial High School, and runs easterly.
 It flows into Arcadia Lake at Spring Creek Park.
 The western portion of the creek's watershed is heavily populated and the name is applied to many retail and residential developments in south Edmond.
-A Spring Creek Trail was approved for construction to run along the creek about 3 miles from Interstate 35 east to Spring Creek Park., and was completed.
+Spring Creek Trail was approved in 2015 for construction to run along the creek about 3 miles from Interstate 35 east to Spring Creek Park.
+The trail was completed in 2017.